samiroid/U2V/README.md

 ### Install

-User2Vec can be installed directly from the repository or manually after downloading the code
+User2Vec can be installed directly from the repository or manually, after downloading the code
 - **repository**: `pip install git+https://github.com/samiroid/U2V.git`
 - **manually**: `pip install [PATH TO CODE]` or `python [PATH TO CODE]/setup.py install`

+### Encoders

+User2Vec learns user representations from word representations therefore the first step of training User2Vec is mapping words into embeddings using encoders.
+Encoders are based on available implementations and can leverage pretrained weights.
+This implementation supports the following encoders:

+* Word2Vec: static word embeddings
+* FastText: static sub-word word embeddings using the[FastText](https://fasttext.cc/) library
+* ELMo: contextualized token embeddings based on the ELMo model as  [ELMo](ttps://allenai.org/allennlp/software/elmo) which can be used pretrained weights: *small*, *medium*, and *original* as described [here](https://allenai.org/allennlp/software/elmo)
+* [PTLM](https://huggingface.co/): Transformer-based Pre-trained Language Models  using any of the pretrained weights available on HuggingFace's model [repository](https://huggingface.co/models)

 ### Run